cechaney/SpringMVCMustache/README.md

-SpringMVCMustache
+Who's got the ball
 =================

-A Spring MVC web started using Mustache Java templates for it's views
+A web app to provide a central contact point for on-call personel